ChrisTheFish96/Task-manager/README.md

 * Add new tasks
    * User will be asked which user they want to assign the task to.
    * Then they must specify a name and description for the task as well as a due date.
-   * If the user doesn't exist a relevant error message is printed
+   * If the user doesn't exist a relevant error message is printed.

 ![add_tasks](https://user-images.githubusercontent.com/125367266/226473493-0ce29cba-a37b-40e0-99c8-0303818efa6e.JPG)